 TSQ: Transgender Studies Quarterly

+In addition to full-length articles (5000 words), we also seek to publish shorter pieces (1000-2500 words) to represent the diversity of practices and problematics, and welcome original research articles as well as theory, reports, manifestos, opinion pieces, reviews, and creative/artistic productions rooted in the themes and goal of the issue.
+Please send complete submissions by June 1, 2017.
 To submit a manuscript, please visit http://www.editorialmanager.com/tsq.
-The deadline for submissions is June 1, 2017.
-Please note that TSQ does not accept simultaneous submissions.
 If this is your first time using Editorial Manager, please register first, then proceed with submitting your manuscript.
+Address any queries to firstname.lastname@example.org.
 All manuscripts must be double-spaced, including quotations and endnotes, and blinded throughout.
 You must also submit an abstract (150 words or less), keywords (3-5 for indexing), and a brief author's biographical note (50 words or less) at the time of initial submission.
 Please visit http://www.dukeupress.edu/Assets/Downloads/TSQ_sg.pdf for a detailed style guide.

 TSQ: Transgender Studies Quarterly is co-edited by Paisley Currah and Susan Stryker, and published by Duke University Press, with editorial offices at the University of Arizona’s Institute for LGBT Studies.
 TSQ aims to be the journal of record for the interdisciplinary field of transgender studies and to promote the widest possible range of perspectives on transgender phenomena broadly defined.
 Every issue of TSQ is a specially themed issue that also contains regularly recurring features such as reviews, interviews, and opinion pieces.
 To learn more about the journal and see calls for papers for other issues, visit http://lgbt.arizona.edu/transgender-studies-quarterly For info about subscriptions, visit http://www.dukeupress.edu/Catalog/ViewProduct.php?productid=45648.